 The U.S. Drug Enforcement Administration (DEA) regulates chemicals that can be diverted from their intended use to make illegal drugs.
 Other countries may have similar regulatory bodies; students outside of the U.S. must adhere to their own country’s drug regulatory agency requirements in addition to U.S. DEA regulations.
 DEA-controlled substances and their schedule number are at the DEA website under Sources of Information.
 It is the responsibility of the student to consult this list if there is a possibility that substances used in experimentation could be regulated.

-b.
-All studies using DEA Schedule 1 substances must have the research protocol approved by DEA before research begins.
+2. All studies using DEA Schedule 1 substances (including marijuana) must have the research protocol approved by DEA before research begins.
 Schedule 2, 3 and 4 substances do not require protocol approval by DEA.

 Prescription drugs are drugs regulated by federal or country laws to protect against inappropriate or unsafe use.
 Special precautions must be taken in their use for a science project as follows:

-d.
-Students are prohibited from conducting experiments where consumable ethyl alcohol is produced by distillation.
+4. Students are prohibited from conducting experiments where consumable ethyl alcohol is produced by distillation.
 However, students are allowed to distill alcohol for fuel or other non-consumable products.
-To do so, the work must be conducted at school and a TTB permit must be obtained by school authorities.
-Details regarding this process are available from the Alcohol and Tobacco Tax and Trade Bureau (TTB) website. .
+To do so, the work must be conducted at school or a Regulated Research Institution and follow all local and country laws.
+See the Alcohol and Tobacco Tax and Trade Bureau (TTB) website for details.

 The U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), along with state agencies, regulates the purchase and use of firearms and explosives.
 A firearm is defined as a small arms weapon from which a projectile is fired by gunpowder.
 An explosive is any chemical compound, mixture or device, the primary purpose of which is to function by explosion.
 Explosives include, but are not limited to, dynamite, black powder, pellet powder, detonators, and igniters.